chaaz/versio/README.md

 Versio (pronounced _vir_-zhee-oh) is a tool that manages your project's advancement.
 It intelligently updates version numbers based on [conventional commits](https://www.conventionalcommits.org/), generates changelogs, and tags your code.
-Future version will publish your project to a variety of distribution targets.

 Versio is especially intelligent when dealing with [monorepos](https://en.wikipedia.org/wiki/Monorepo), allowing not only